kincaidoneil/encrypt-it/README.md

 > Password-based encryption and decryption in Node.js

-- Encrypt and decrypt data using a password
 - AES-GCM for fast and secure symmetric encryption
-- Argon2Id for high work-factor and ASIC-resistant key derivation, using Libsodium compiled to WASM
+- Argon2Id for high work-factor and ASIC-resistant key derivation, using a Libsodium WASM implementation
 - Portable function parameters for encryption and key derivation, encoded in the output for backwards compatibility
+- Best practices such as salting, regenerating IVs for each new message, and using auth tags to enforce integrity
-- Designed to use with a separate persistence layer
+- Simple API, designed to use with a separate persistence layer

-### Instal
+### Install

 ```bash
 npm install symmetric-encrypt